Let’s begin by answering the obvious question:

 Let’s take YouTube for example.
 Google’s systems will understand not just which YouTube videos are most popular but also which are watched through, when people eject, skip or close out, etc.

-They can use this not just to understand which videos are likely to resonate on Google.com but also understand more deeply what supplemental content people are interested in when they search for more general queries.
+They can use this not just to understand which videos are likely to resonate on Google.com but also to understand more deeply what supplemental content people are interested in when they search for more general queries.

 I may search for [civil war], but that doesn’t mean I’m not also interested in the Battle at Antietam specifically.